microsoft/PowerApps-TestEngine/README.md

 #### Languages and regions that use period as the decimal separator

-The syntax can be different based on your systems language settings.
-We have now introduced a new `locale` property in the testSettings section of the test plan file (see `locale` in [test settings](https://github.com/microsoft/PowerApps-TestEngine/blob/main/docs/Yaml/testSettings.md)).
-Please specify your locale (e.g., "en-US", "fr-FR", "de-DE") if you're in a region where the PowerFx syntax can vary, for example, `,` instead of `.` for decimals and `;` instead of `,` for separators.
+The syntax of Power Fx can differ based on your system's language settings.
+Use the `locale` property in the `testSettings` section of the test plan file to specify the locale in which your Power Fx is written.
+(See `locale` in [test settings](https://github.com/microsoft/PowerApps-TestEngine/blob/main/docs/Yaml/testSettings.md)).
+This is useful if you are working across regions that use different decimal or thousands separators.
+For example, `,` instead of `.` for decimals and `;` instead of `,`.

 Additional test plan samples have been provided to demonstrate.
 These samples also have the `locale` property specified: